You are here

 Pratt Profile: Suzana Vallejo-Heligon

-Working with Professor Monty Reichert to improve functional life of implantable glucose sensors for diabetes management.
+- Working with Professor Monty Reichert to improve the functional life of implantable glucose sensors for diabetes management.

 Where are you from?